OfficeDev/microsoft-teams-ui-component-library/docs/react-teams.iboarditem.body.md

 ## IBoardItem.body property

 The item’s body text, or description.
+If this is provided as an array of text objects, each one becomes a paragraph with some spacing between.

 <b>Signature:</b>